 What Is Chapter 13 Bankruptcy?

 You might be facing unending medical bills, credit card debts, and personal loans.
-The debts keep piling up, and your creditors are beginning to make your life a living hell.
-You work hard every day of each month, but your earnings barely make a dent in the mountain of existing debt.
+The obligations keep piling up, and your creditors are beginning to make your life a living hell.
+You work hard every day of each month, but your earnings barely dent the mountain of existing debt.

 Wage garnishment can help offset some of your debts, but is what’s left enough to sustain you till the next paycheck?
 You might need help securing a fresh financial start if the answer is no.